juliankappler/cloning_algorithm/README.md

 This module implements a cloning algorithm similar to those described in Refs. <a href="#ref_1">[1]</a>,
 <a href="#ref_2">[2]</a>.

+The cloning algorithm allows to <b>measure probabilities of a class of rare events of Markov processes</b>.
+More explicitly, the cloning algorithm can be used to measure probabilities of rare events that can be formulated as survival probabilities.

 ## <a id="problem_statement"> Problem: It is often infeasible to directly sample rare events

-The cloning algorithm allows to measure probabilities of rare events of Markov processes.
-The cloning algorithm can be applied to rare events that can be formulated as survival probabilities.

-For example, let us consider the following question: For the Wiener process starting at x0 = 0, what is the survival probability P to never leave the interval [-1,1] until time T?
+For example, consider the following question: For a freely diffusion particle (Wiener process) starting at <i>x(t=0) = 0</i>, what is the survival probability <i>P</i> to never leave the interval <i>[-1,1]</i> until some large time <i>T</i>?

-One would naively measure this survival probability by generating a large number of time series (in our example: realizations of the Wiener process), and evaluating the fraction of time series that fulfill the survival condition up to the final time (in our example: count how many time series have never left the interval [-1,1] and divide by the total number of time series that were generated).
+One would naively measure this survival probability by generating a large number of sample time series, and evaluating the fraction of time series that fulfill the survival condition.
+In our example this means generating <i>N</i> sample trajectories of the Wiener process (each of which starts at the origin), counting how many sample time series of duration <i>T</i> have never left the interval
+<i>[-1,1]</i> (say <i>M</i>) and using the ratio <i>M/N</i> as an estimator
+for the survival probability, <i>P approx M/N</i>.

 The problem with this naive approach is that the survival probability often decays exponentially.
-In our example it decays as as -log(P) ~ T, so that one needs an unfeasibly large number of time series to get an acceptable estimate of the survival probability.
+In our example it decays as <i>-log(P) ~ T</i>, so that one needs an exponentially large number of time series to get an acceptable estimate of the survival probability.
+It is often infeasible to generate and analyze such a large number of time series.

-## <a id="cloning_algorithm"> The cloning algorithm
+## <a id="cloning_algorithm"> Solution: The cloning algorithm

+The cloning algorithm is a means for overcoming the exponential decay of surviving samples.

 The cloning algorithm solves this problem by dividing the time T into shorter n_iterations shorter time intervals of duration T/n_iterations.